Jan 11, 2024

-Coast to Coast “Canada’s Self-Discovered Women” Literary Series
+Coast to Coast “Canada’s Family Women” Literary Series

-This four-part speaker series highlighting Canadian women returns to the Queenston Chapel for 2022!
+This four-part speaker series highlighting Canadian women returns to the Queenston Chapel for 2023!
 Learn about four Canadian female authors and their unique perspectives and published works.
-Join us in this exceptional and interactive, in-person series.
-Tickets are just $10 per speaker or $30 for the entire series.
+Join us in this engaging and interactive series.
+Tickets are just $15 per night or $45 for the entire series.

 Once again, the Niagara Parks Coast to Coast speaker series features the stories of four incredible Canadian women.
 All sessions are at 7:00 p.m.

 of a Rainbow• November 9

 Berry Pickers• December 14

 The Wise Women• January 11

 For fans of Jodi Picoult, Kate Hewitt and Ashley Audrain, a heart-wrenching novel about two women whose eggs are switched during IVF

 Katherine is a woman full of obsessions.
 Everything clean, everything perfect, all the time.
 After seven years of trying—and failing—to conceive, she finally gives birth to Rose, her IVF miracle child.
 But she’s afraid that Rose may not be her daughter; her pale skin doesn’t match Katherine’s own.